 If your dog is injured, they may need some extra help on the stairs temporarily while they heal.

-Back injuries can vary in severity, before letting your dog use the stairs always speak to your Vet to determine what’s best.
-If your dog can use the stairs, you want to make sure their spine is always supported.
+Back injuries can vary in severity; before letting your dog use the stairs, always speak to your vet to determine what’s best.
+If your dog can use the stairs, you want to ensure their spine is always supported.
 A dog back brace supports your dog’s spine.
-As it conforms to your dog’s back it provides them the support they need to avoid further injury.
+As it conforms to your dog’s back, it provides them the support they need to avoid further injury.

-As a pet parent it’s important to pay attention to any changes in your dog’s behavior or any sudden fear or anxiety.
-This may be your dog’s way of telling you something’s wrong and they need your help.
+As a pet parent, it’s essential to pay attention to any changes in your dog’s behavior or any sudden fear or anxiety.
+This may be your dog’s way of telling you something’s wrong, and they need your help.